 In September 2020, hedge fund billionaire (and alleged inspiration for the show "Billions) Steven A. Cohen agreed to buy 95% the New York Mets at a team valuation of $2.4 billion.
 Before that transaction Cohen already owned around 8% of the Mets.

-The most expensive sports franchise purchase ever came just last year when hedge fund billionaire David Tepper bought the Carolina Panthers for $2.3 billion from former owner Jerry Richardson.
+The second most expensive sports franchise purchase ever occurred in 2018 when hedge fund billionaire David Tepper bought the Carolina Panthers for $2.3 billion from former owner Jerry Richardson.
 Richardson faced misconduct allegations due to inappropriate workplace comments and conduct and announced he was selling the team after the 2017 season.
 The Panthers are just a few years removed from a Super Bowl berth, but missed out on the playoffs this season, the first under Tepper's tenure.

 As a kid, you may have wanted to purchase a sports team.
 How cool would that be?
 You'd get to have input on personnel decisions, would get court side access to games, and would make a ton of money.
 Of course, most of us don't have the financial means to own a team, but for Tilman Fertitta, he made his dream come true in 2017.
 He failed to buy the team when it last sold in 1993; things went better for him the second time around.
 He had to shell out an NBA-record $2.2 billion to do it, but he's now a part of an exclusive club – just one of 30 owners of an NBA franchise.